 On successful completion of a UUAA, the USS sends UAS security information (if determined by the USS) in the UUAA Authorization Payload to the UAV.
 The contents of that security information are out of scope of the 3GPP specifications.

 The UUAA procedure is described in the clause 5.2.2.2.

+The support of multiple USS is given in clause 5.X of the present document.

 **** NEXT CHANGE ****